How to Find Out What Credit Cards You May Qualify For

-While pre-qualification doesn’t guarantee you’ll be approved for a certain card, it can indicate you may be approved.
-It may also save you the hassle of applying for credit cards you are unlikely to qualify for.
-And, pre-qualification involves a soft credit inquiry, so there’s no impact to your credit score.
+Pre-qualification doesn’t guarantee you’ll be approved for a certain card, but it can indicate you may be approved.
+Pre-qualifying may also save you the hassle of applying for credit cards you are unlikely to qualify for.
+Pre-qualification involves a soft credit inquiry, so there’s no impact to your credit score.

 Here’s what you need to know about the pre-qualification process.